LogoOsome

 • Your business structure – this may include whether your company is a sole trader, limited company or partnership

-Once you complete the registration process, you will receive a UTR(Unique Taxpayer Reference) via post, which will not only legitimise your registered company but can also be used to protect your business by law.
+Once you complete the registration process, you will receive a UTR (Unique Taxpayer Reference)via post, which will be used in all your dealings with HMRC and is essential for managing your business’s tax obligations.

 Registering a Business at Companies House